via Homebrew

-Cross-shell prompt that displays contextual information about git repos, programming languages, and system status
+Cross-shell prompt that displays contextual information about Git repos, programming languages, and system status

 # via Homebrew